IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

 Tracking
 =================

-The detection of the tag is done with the service ``::trackerAruco::SArucoTracker``, which takes a video frame as input, and fills in a map of identified *ArUco* markers.
-You only have to specify which marker identifier you want to retrieve, here the tag **101** corresponding to the video sample.
+Tag detection is done with the ``::trackerAruco::SArucoTracker`` service, which takes a video frame as input, and fills in a map of identified *ArUco* markers.
+You only have to specify which marker identifier you want to retrieve, here we choose the tag **101** because it is the one seen in the video sample.

 .. code-block:: xml